RomainCyr/LTRSP-3589/2_feature_validation/2_sr_policy_netconf_bonus/README.md

 This bonus exercise is the same AEtest script for Segment Routing Policy Validation as the first exercise, but this time using NETCONF to collect data and configure the devices.
 There were situation in the first exercise where no parser was available for a specific command, and we did very simple checks on the raw output.
-While this is working, it is not ideal, and it may lead to issues when working on real life situation.
+While this is working, it is not ideal, and it may lead to issues in real life situations.
 Using NETCONF is one option as the output data is always structured following a YANG model.
 It is also more consistent when it comes to configuration because it is less prone to errors.

 Note that there is no good or bad option between pyATS libraries (parsers) and pyATS NETCONF module.
-As long as it works and you understand the pros and cons for each.
+As long as it works, and you understand the pros and cons for each.

-The same steps as the first exercise will be followed, only teh bold one are to be completed, the rest is already prodived.
+The same steps as the first exercise will be followed, only the bold one are to be completed, the rest is already provided.

 1. **Connect to the devices under test.**
 2. **Verify that no SR policy is configured**